Share your experiences of children’s cancer or tumour care

 Project title: Under 16 Cancer Patient Experience Survey.

-Lead researchers: Harriet Hay and Barnaby King at Picker, on behalf of NHS England and Improvement.
+Lead researcher: Caroline Hancock at Picker, on behalf of NHS England.

 What are we doing?

 We are testing the questionnaire to ensure that it makes sense and is understood by children and their parents/carers.
-The survey ran for the first time earlier in 2021 and we would like to test and improve the survey ahead of it running again early in 2022.
+The survey has been implemented twice so far, in 2021 and then in 2022.
+We would like to test and improve the survey ahead of it running again early in 2023.

 You can volunteer if: